 - Cryogenic Freezers – This technology uses liquefied gases, such as nitrogen or carbon dioxide, to produce frigid temperatures.

 Depending on necessity, there may be combinations of these three heat-transfer methods used in special designs.

 In addition, freezing equipment can also be categorized into two main groups based on the frozen food product.
 These include:

-- Individually Quick-Frozen (IQF) Products – IQFs are food products where each piece of food is frozen separately prior to packaging.
+- Individually Quick-Frozen (IQF) Products – IQFs are food products where each piece of food is frozen separately before packaging.
 Common examples include fruits (i.e., blueberries or strawberries), vegetables (i.e., peas, corn, green beans), seafood (i.e., scallops or shrimp), or poultry (i.e., individual chicken breasts).
 Even whole poultry products, like frozen turkeys, are processed under the IQF method.